-There are various tools that can analyze the influencers’ profile instead of you.
+There are various tools that can analyze the influencers’ profiles instead of you.
 For example, you can use tools to analyze how many fake followers the account has.
-Most of them are paid services, but is free and it can give you the same answer.
+Most of them are paid services, but IG Audit is free and it can give you the same answer.

 However, the tools I’ve used before to identify fake followers and likes have not returned accurate results.
 If you can do the research yourself, that’s your best shot.

 Use all of these before choosing influencers for your products.
 If you work with a fake influencer you won’t get great results.
 Your reach and profile views on Instagram won’t go much higher.